tuanl1281/tuanl1281/README.md

 - 👋 Hi, I’m @tuanl1281
-- 👀 I’m interested in ReactJS, Dotnet & DevOps
+- 👀 I’m interested in ReactJS, .Net Core & DevOps
-- 🌱 I’m currently learning Dotnet
+- 🌱 I’m currently learning .Net Core

 <!---
 tuanl1281/tuanl1281 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.